Health Apps to Review

 Looking for information online?
-You might want to consider one of these:
+You might want to consider one of these health apps:

 Connect with a doctor remotely

 No, you can’t connect with a doctor remotely for free.
-But the simple fact of the matter is that it could come in downright handy, especially when you’re on the road, boondocking, etc.
+But the simple fact of the matter is that this type of health app could come in downright handy, especially when you’re on the road, boondocking, etc.

 Just keep in mind that the costs vary, depending on your need, what kind of insurance you have, etc. Here are three options: